camilla-eldridge/BaseCap/README.md

 **Viewing capitalised bases in sequences**

+With low scoring bases capitalised we can now make a more informed decision about our SNPs by viewing sequences them in an alignment viewer.
-When viewing sequences in an alignment viewer we now manke a more informed decision.If our SNPs represent real variation or are a result of sequencing errors.
+If our SNPs represent real variation they will likely be in lower case, if they are a result of sequencing errors we should see them in uppercase.

 **(A)** illustrates we have alleleic variation and the low scoring base `G` is more likely to represent real variation.
 In **(B)** we see an SNP `T` within a region of low scoring bases that looks more likely to be a sequencing artefact.